MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Log the user out

-It is best practice to let users explicitly sign out, instead of relying on the connection to time out.
+It's best practice to let users explicitly sign out, instead of relying on the connection to time out.

 # [C#](#tab/csharp)